 A Licensed Professional Here to Guide You

 I love helping people learn more about themselves, cultivate a connection with their intuition, and grow as an individual.
 I tend to use a lot of humor in my sessions, and believe that bringing our authentic selves to therapy can help form healthy bonds to support the work we're doing together.
 I have an eclectic educational background, studying philosophy and literature before ending up as a therapist.
 My interest in phenomenology and existentialism drives my fascination with exploring our inner world and how we relate to others.
-I've been working with clients since 2015 and have experience in mental health, substance use, sex addiction, and attachment-based couples therapy.
+I've been working with clients since 2015 and have experience in mental health, substance use, and attachment-based therapy.
 I'm focused on helping people dig deeper in therapy and to learn more about what makes us put up walls and run away.
 The more we learn about how we react, the better we can learn to respond in a healthy way.

 Communication issues look different for everyone.
 Burnout presents differently for everyone.
-Sometimes it's a girlfriend struggling with navigating consent and conversations around sex in a partnership, sometimes it's a couple fighting and pushing each other away emotionally.
+Sometimes it's a partner struggling with navigating consent and conversations around sex in a partnership, sometimes it's a couple fighting and pushing each other away emotionally.
 People looking to find a way to have balance between work life and home life.
 Individuals looking to be able to set boundaries with family, or ask for some space to decompress after work.
 I ask people to try to come in with an open mind and a willingness to do the work.
 Therapy isn't magic or an overnight fix.
 It's hard and messy but also beautiful and fiercely rewarding.
 This work is for all of you who want to change but don't know how, are frustrated by the stress of ineffective communication in your relationships, workplaces, and families, and want to build something better.
 Using a collaborative approach you can start to feel understood, communicate your needs, and find connection in your life.